kylefmohr/pysky/README.md

     * `BskyClient.delete_post()`
     * `BskyClient.list_records()`

-The wrapper methods are not meant to be comprehensive, the user is expected to primarily call get/post or provide further wrappers around them.
+These wrapper methods are not meant to be comprehensive, the user is expected to primarily call get/post or provide further wrappers around them.
 This library is intended to stay simple and focus on higher level features.
 Refer to the [official API reference](https://docs.bsky.app/docs/category/http-reference) for endpoints and parameters to provide.
 Parameter names will be passed through to the API, so the right form and capitalization must be provided.

 In addition to `endpoint` a `hostname` argument must be provided when the default value of `public.api.bsky.app` is not appropriate.
 See: [API Hosts and Auth](https://docs.bsky.app/docs/advanced-guides/api-directory#bluesky-services).